 to be registered as holding Capacity as determined in accordance with Part B and this Part C; and

-that it consents to the disclosure of the information by the Pipeline Operator in accordance with Clause 15.8(b).
+that it consents to the disclosure of the information by the Pipeline Operator in accordance with Section G2.8.8 of the UNC (as incorporated into this Part CI by Clause 15.1), .

-Subject to Clause 14.5(a), the “Confirmed DM Capacity” in respect of the DM Supply Point Component of a Proposed Supply Point (for which the Supply Point Confirmation becomes effective) is the Offered DM Capacity.
+Subject to Section G2.7.4(a) of the UNC (as incorporated into this Part CI by Clause 14.1), the “Confirmed DM Capacity” in respect of the DM Supply Point of a Proposed Supply Point (for which the Supply Point Confirmation becomes effective) is the Offered DM Capacity.

 A Supply Point Confirmation may not be made, and the Pipeline Operator will within five Supply Point Systems Business Days reject any Supply Point Confirmation submitted: